 Preparing your domain for migration

-Confirm the following for the domain you are migrating TO.
-If any of the following items are not configured, your site will not connect after it's migrated.
+Confirm the following for the domain you are moving TO.
+If any of the following items are not configured, your site will not connect after it's moved.

-The domain you migrate TO cannot be hosted.
+The domain you move TO cannot be hosted.
 If it is, you must remove hosting for the domain before proceeding.
 You can do this by setting the domain as DNS Only.
-This is so the domain can safely be migrated without breaking a live site.
+This is so the domain can safely be moved without breaking a live site.

 Remove any 'previously existing' mysql hostnames